Kayode-Olumo/Brainiac-Game-Project/README.md

 This game seeks to test memory of the player and how well they can retain information.

 ## Mission
 Match all the cards before timer runs out and with the least number of moves.
-Top tier players will be able to complete the game all their lives intact.
+Top tier players will be able to complete the game with all their lives intact.
 ![snippet](assets/Brainiac-snap.png)

 ## How to play